LittleBiscuit007/SDRDataCompare/README.md

 4. Auto save test result into "test_result.xls" file.

 Note:
    1. Record string "Sensor name, " test items in "test_result.xls", its sensor number/entity id/sensor type no compare.
-    2. Need manual see whether no sensor reading but has threshold.
-    3. When spec tjreshold has Tjmax, ipmi threshold has value then pass.
+   2. When spec tjreshold has Tjmax, ipmi threshold has value then pass.